Residential Roofing Material

 Cons: Some of these products can absorb water and the quality varies.
 Newer products aren’t as time-tested as traditional materials.

 House Styles: Synthetic roofing products work with different architectural styles.

-  Cost and Life Span: Prices start at about $300 a square, and are warrantied for up to 50 years.
+Life Span: Materials are generally warrantied for up to 50 years.